cloudops/cloudmc-standard-kb/en/reporting/reporting-organization-usage.md

 ![Commitment usage](/assets/reporting-organization-usage-commitment.png)

 Every commitment that has been configured for the selected organization and is active is the selected time frame will be listed here.
-The commitment name, product name, SKU, committed usage, rate, and cost appear, along with a total for each commitment.
+The commitment name, product name, SKU, quantity of committed usage, rate, and cost appear, along with a total for each commitment.
 If more than one billing cycle is selected in the time period, each product in each commitment will display the committed quantities for each billing cycle within the span of the selected time period.

 ## Utility usage